 The second carriage will have a bar and restaurant serving light meals and drinks.

 You’ll also find what the company calls ‘salon seats’ for groups of up to four people to eat and chat in the restaurant car.

 The Aoniyoshi train will have 84 seats (all of which require prior reservation) and run as a limited express from Osaka Namba Station to Kyoto via Kintetsu Nara Station.
-Tickets are expected to cost ¥2,000 per person, which is pretty reasonable for a deluxe cherry blossom season trip through three of Japan’s most popular cities.
+Tickets for a full trip between Osaka Namba and Kyoto stations will cost ¥1,960 per person (including seat fare, limited express fee and special vehicle fare), or just half that for kids, which is pretty reasonable for a deluxe trip through three of Japan’s most popular cities.